How to Find SERP Features Opportunity

 In this guide, we’re going to cover some of the most popular SERP features, how they work, and a plan to get your brand featured in them with a little bit of optimization.

-Why Should You Care About Winning a Google SERP Feature?
+Why Should You Care About SERP Features?

 Different types of Google SERP features you can win.